JWW127/incantations-spells-potions/readme.md

 You can definitely contribute.
 Rules are pretty simple.

--Be sure to create an accessible version too
+- Be sure to create an accessible version too
--Vision accesible with high contrast version, placed in the [vision accessible folder](./assets/vision-accessible) -Hearing accesible versions should be in md format and placed in the [hearing accessible folder](./assets/hearing-accessible)
+- Vision accesible with high contrast version, placed in the [vision accessible folder](./assets/vision-accessible)
+- Hearing accesible versions should be in md format and placed in the [hearing accessible folder](./assets/hearing-accessible)